I-2-5-30.Medical or Vocational Expert Opinion — General

 C. Interrogatories

-An ALJ may use interrogatories if he or she decides that personal appearance and testimony by the expert are not essential and that interrogatories will provide a full inquiry into the matters at issue.
+An ALJ may use interrogatories if they decide that personal appearance and testimony by the expert are not essential and that interrogatories will provide a full inquiry into the matters at issue.
 However, the ALJ or HO staff must follow proffer procedures, as set forth in HALLEX I-2-5-29 or I-2-7-30.
 Proffer is necessary to allow the claimant and appointed representative, if any, the opportunity to review responses, submit comments or rebuttal evidence, object to questions, or to propose additional questions.

 NOTE: